d12frosted/elpa-mirror/gnu/llm-readme.txt

     `response-callback' which will be called with the text response.
     The `error-callback' will be called in case of error, with the error symbol and an error message.
+  • `llm-chat-streaming provider prompt partial-callback response-callback error-callback': Similar to `llm-chat-async', but request a streaming response.
+As the response is built up, `partial-callback' is called with the all the text retrieved up to the current point.
+Finally, `reponse-callback' is called with the complete text.
   • `llm-embedding provider string': With the user-chosen `provider', send a string and get an embedding, which is a large vector of floating point values.
 The embedding represents the semantic